Edit

 Open access drug discovery database launches with half a million compounds

-Science ChEMBLdb, a vast online database of information on the properties and activities of drugs and drug-like small molecules and their targets, launches today with information on over half a million compounds.
+Science & Technology ChEMBLdb, a vast online database of information on the properties and activities of drugs and drug-like small molecules and their targets, launches today with information on over half a million compounds.
 The data lie at the heart of translating information from the human genome into successful new…

 2010